smockle-archive/action-autolabel/README.md

 #### `issue_numbers`

 **Required** A space-delimited list of issue numbers indicating the issues to autolabel.
 For example, `issue_numbers: "1 2 3"`.
-By default, `issue_numbers` is not defined in most cases (and the action will fail when it is not provided as an input).
-An exception is when [`issues.opened`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#issues) triggers the workflow; in this case, `issues_numbers` defaults to the newly-opened issue’s number.
+When [`issues.opened`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#issues) triggers the workflow, `issues_numbers` defaults to the newly-opened issue’s number, so `issue_numbers` is optional.
+In all other cases, `issue_numbers` is required.

 ### Environment Variables